• Skip to primary navigation

 2019

-The trail is completed ten years after its conception.
+The trail was completed ten years after its conception.

 2024

-Tragically, Betsy Squibb, the dedicated FRCT coordinator, passed away, leaving a profound impact on the trail’s legacy.
+Tragically, Betsy Squibb, the dedicated FRCT coordinator, passed away, leaving a profound legacy on the trail.
 Following her loss, Trail Master Bud Godsoe also stepped down from his role.

 Despite these challenges, the trail’s momentum continued.
 The Alliance welcomed Matt Kusper as the new Recreation Ranger, and Matt reinvigorated the trail’s volunteer efforts by re-establishing the volunteer corps and recruiting trail stewards for all non-motorized trail sections.